RZhang05/ImageClassification_MNIST/README.md

 # ImageClassification_MNIST

 This is meant to be a small exploration in the process of creating a CNN.
-It uses the well known MNIST dataset with initial GUI and starting code from https://data-flair.training/blogs/python-deep-learning-project-handwritten-digit-recognition/.
+It uses the well known MNIST dataset.

+Learning goals:
+- purpose of each layer in a CNN
+- various approaches for model configuration
+- improving classification model accuracy

 ## Attempt 1